 Three categories are awarded for superior scholarship in work leading to a high school diploma.
 This honor, based upon graduation G.P.A., becomes part of the official record, is awarded upon graduation and will appear on the final transcript and high school diploma of the recipient.

-Commencing with 2018, the following special graduation titles will be awarded at graduation to any student who meets one of the following sets of criteria:
+The following special graduation titles will be awarded at graduation to any student who meets one of the following sets of criteria: